UniversalDependencies/docs/workgroups/core.md

 bare nominal in a main finite clause.
 If it was sufficient, then the _by_-phrases in passive clauses would be subjects too!</span>

+<span style="color:blue"><b>Joakim:</b> We definitely need to allow different coding
+in subordinate clauses.
+That is the rule in languages like Latin and Turkish.
+But I think we should save this for the section on subordinate clauses.</span>

 ### Spanish